Raw Milk: A Raw Deal

-Raw Milk Products
+What to know about Raw Milk Products

-My Experience with Raw Milk
+My Raw Milk Experience

 Mari Tardiff was 52 years-old when, in an effort to be healthier, she drank raw (unpasteurized) milk.
 It was contaminated with Campylobacter; this is her story.